 The advisor, the student, and their committee together determine the appropriate timeline for writing and submitting the dissertation.
 Each student must complete an original research study and produce a dissertation acceptable to the dissertation committee.
 Doctoral research usually begins in the summer quarter of the first academic year and continues uninterrupted until all the requirements for the PhD degree have been met and a satisfactory dissertation has been completed.
-The program expects students to have authored publications over the course of their degree and it is recommended that at least one first-author data paper is submitted by the time of the defense.
+The dissertation must contain at least three chapters.
+The program expects students to have authored publications over the course of their degree and it is required that at least one first-author data paper is submitted by the time of the defense.
 All requirements for the PhD degree must be met within nine years of initial registration in the doctoral program.
 A comprehensive list of requirements for the PhD degree can be found in the previous sections.